This review is for the older Sea Eagle FastTrack model (pre 2020). For my updated review of the current FastTrack model please click here.

 This new shape allows it to not only glide through the water with little yaw movement but also to move quite fast.
 Sea Eagle states that the FastTrack is able to pick up better speeds for three reasons:

-• There is a drop stitch outside keel at the bow which provides buoyancy and helps to stop the natural yaw of an inflatable kayak.
+- There is a drop stitch outside keel at the bow which provides buoyancy and helps to stop the natural yaw of an inflatable kayak.

-• There is a removable rear skeg that helps to keep the kayak heading straight.
+- There is a removable rear skeg that helps to keep the kayak heading straight.

-• It comes with a separate very rigid drop stitch floor which increases the overall rigidity of the kayak and creates side chines under the pontoons which enhances the overall paddling performance.
+- It comes with a separate very rigid drop stitch floor which increases the overall rigidity of the kayak and creates side chines under the pontoons which enhances the overall paddling performance.
 In fact the floor is so rigid that this kayak could even be paddled as a stand-up paddle board.

-My Experiences With The FastTrack
+My Experience With The FastTrack

-I already own the Sea Eagle 380X and have been very happy with it.
 However it seemed to me that the FastTrack had most of the positives of the 380X with the added bonuses of being lighter and faster.

 That was really appealing and I decided that it would fit my lifestyle perfectly.
 I now own the FastTrack as well and below you will find my observations.